international-rural-school-report-v2/backend/README.md

 }
 ```

+- `token`: A JSON Web Token
+- `org_roles`: An array of objects, each of those objects representing one organization at which the user has some role.
+    - `org_id`: An integer representing he id of the organization from the `orgs` table
+    - `org_name`: A string representing the organization's name
+    - `roles`: An array of objects, each object representing one role that the user has at the organization containing it
+        - `role_id`: An integer representing the id of the role from the `roles` table
+        - `role_name`: A string representing the name of that role

-## /auth/register POST
+### /auth/register POST

 Expects an object with this format:
 ```
 {
   "username": "User1",    // required/string/unique
   "password": "password", // required/string
   "name": "TEST",         // required/string
   "role_id": 2,           // required/number
   "org_id": 2,            // required/number
   "email": "foo@bar.com,  // optional/string/unique
   "phone": "555-555-5555" // optional/string/unique
 }
 ```
-If successful, will return with a '201' HTTP status and an object with this format:
+If successful, will return with a '201' HTTP status and an object with this format (same as login):
 ```
 {
   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWJqZWN0IjoxLCJ1c2VybmFtZSI6InVzZXIxIiwiaWF0IjoxNTU4Mjk1NDg4LCJleHAiOjE1NTgzMDI2ODh9.Lwz-Wfyzto2JJOSJjRqalbonNSwhXSLmNyxMWH-aVRc",